HewlettPackard/NonStop/nsdevops/java/README.md

 Nexus Repository Manager	3.17.0.01 or later

 #Usage Instructions
-Refer to JavaStarterKitUsageInstruction.docx for details
+Refer to JavaStarterKitUsageInstructions.docx for details